iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

       removeControlMenuItemTitle: "Remove Control Point",
       // title of remove all control points menu item
       removeAllControlMenuItemTitle: "Remove All Control Points",
-      // whether 'Remove all bend points' and 'Remove all control points' options should be presented to the user
-      enableMultipleAnchorRemovalOption: false,
-      // whether to show 'add bend point' menu item on the context menu of an edge
-      enableAddBendOnEdge: true,
-      // whether to show 'remove bend point' menu item on the context menu of an edge
-      enableRemoveBendOnEdge: true,
-      // whether to show 'add control point' menu item on the context menu of an edge
-      enableAddControlOnEdge: true,
-      // whether to show 'remove control point' menu item on the context menu of an edge
-      enableRemoveControlOnEdge: true,
       // whether the bend and control points can be moved by arrows
       moveSelectedAnchorsOnKeyEvents: function () {
           return true;